 HubSpot deduplicates your records in a few different ways to keep your database clean.
 Contact and companies can both be deduplicated based on specific property values.
 Contacts may also be deduplicated by a usertoken set with a cookie in their web browser or by email address.
-Contacts, companies, deals, and tickets can all deduplicated by a unique object ID included in an export of these objects.
+Contacts, companies, deals, and tickets can all deduplicated by a unique record ID included in an export of these records.

 - Deduplicating contacts by usertoken

 - Deduplicating contacts by email address

 - Deduplicating contacts, companies, deals, or tickets by record ID

 When a new contact is added to HubSpot through a form submission, HubSpot first looks at a contact's usertoken to see if it should be merged with an existing contact.
 The usertoken is the hubspotutk cookie that HubSpot stores in a visitor's browser when they view a page that includes your HubSpot tracking code.

 If a visitor submits a form on one web browser, then another visitor submits a form using the same browser on the same computer, these contacts will be merged together.
 The information from the second form submission will overwrite the information from the first submission because they have the same cookie stored in their browser.
 This will happen only if the email address from the second submission doesn't already exist as a contact in HubSpot.

 You can disable cookie tracking on your form if you want each form submission from the same browser to create a new contact.
 This can be useful in specific use cases, such as collecting contact details at a trade show on a single device.